 If it does not reach these targets, Google might lose some of its tax break, the amount of which would depend on how far off they are in meeting the goals.

-It’s a deal worth examination by the public, both when it occurred and each year after as Google must report to the IDB certain information that would reveal whether it is living up to its agreement.
+It’s a deal worth examination by the public, both when members of the industrial development board considered and voted upon it and each year after as Google must report to the IDB certain information that would reveal whether it is living up to its agreement.

 Non-disclosure agreement requires government to keep details secret